homeCooking DictionaryCooking ChartsHow-To's and TipsVideo Recipes

 1. Preheat oven to 350°F (175°C).
 Generously grease a baking or jelly roll sheet (about 11 x 7 inches).
 Line with parchment paper.
 If you cannot find parchment paper for Passover, line sheet with aluminum foil and grease with unsalted margarine.
 Generously grease parchment or foil.

-2. Warm eggs (still in shells) by placing in a bowl and covering with hot (not boiling) water for 1-2 minutes.
+2. Warm eggs (still in shells) by placing in a bowl and covering with hot (not boiling) water for 1 to 2 minutes.
 Heat mixing bowl by filling with hot water and then dry thoroughly.
 Place eggs in bowl.
 Using a wire whip or whisk attachment, mix on slow speed just to break up eggs.
 Increase speed to high and beat 10 minutes, dusting in the sugar gradually.
 After 10 to 12 minutes, batter should be quite high.

 3. In a small bowl, sift together cake meal, potato starch, cocoa, Passover vanilla sugar and salt.
 Gently transfer batter into a very large mixing bowl.
 Dust in dry ingredients in small increments, gently folding after each addition.
 Drizzle in unsalted margarine or oil.
 Taking care not to deflate the mixture too much.

 4. Pour batter into prepared pan.
-Bake 35-40 minutes until cake is set in center or is firm to the touch.
+Bake 35 to 40 minutes until cake is set in center or is firm to the touch.
 Cool about 8 minutes, then remove cake from baking pan (still with parchment paper attached).
 Using the parchment paper as an aid, roll up cake into a jelly roll or log.
 Wrap log in a new sheet of parchment paper and wrap in a clean, kitchen towel.
 Let cake rest this way 20-30 minutes to allow it to retain log shape.
 (It will be filled and re-rolled).

 6. To assemble: Gently unroll cake and using a metal spatula, spread on chocolate butter cream.
 Re-roll into a log.
 Trim ends (about a 1/2 inch on each end to make neat).
 Wrap snugly in parchment paper and place in freezer while making chocolate glaze.
 Before glazing, let cake warm close to room temperature.